hwayne/lets-prove-leftpad/agda/readme.md

 ### Defining maximum: comparing natural numbers

-The proof starts with an inductive family specifying what it means for a natural number to be either `less than or equal' or `greater than' another one.
+The proof starts with an inductive family specifying what it means for a natural number to be either `less than or equal` or `greater than` another one.

 ```agda
 data LeOrGt : ℕ → ℕ → Set where